Family Medicine Recertification

-- Submit documentation of CME hours: an average of 50 Category 1 CME hours per year with at least 25 hours per year in the field of Family Medicine.
-Over the eight-year certification period, the totals would be 400 CME, with 200 of those CME in Family Medicine.
-The ABPS CME form must be used in compiling the CMEs, click here.
-Copies of an official printout or copies of certificates must be attached to the ABPS CME Form.
+- Submit documentation of CME hours: an average of 50 hours of Category 1 CME per year with at least 25 CMEs in the field of Family Medicine.
+Over the eight-year certification period, the totals would be 400 CME, with 200 of those CME credits from Family Medicine related topics.
+Copies of an official CME summary from the granting organization or copies of individual certificates must be submitted for all completed CME activities.
 NOTE: Teaching hours may be used to help satisfy the CME requirement; however, the total teaching hours submitted may not be more than half the overall total CME required and a letter from the program director or official certificate verifying the number of hours claimed must also be submitted.

 - Complete 16 hours of AAPS-Sponsored CME (For certificates expiring 2016 or later) – Information regarding AAPS-Sponsored CME is available here www.aapsus.org/cme-certification.